Cynic (band): Reunion (2006−2008)

 In September 2006, Paul Masvidal announced that Cynic was reuniting to perform during spring/summer of 2007.
 During June/July/August 2007, they played 15 shows across Europe, predominantly at major metal/rock festivals.
 The setlist consisted of songs from Focus, Portal's demo, a cover of Mahavishnu Orchestra's "Meeting of the Spirits," and a new song, "Evolutionary Sleeper."

-The reunion lineup featured founding members Masvidal on guitar/vocals and Reinert on drums.
+The reunion featured founding members Masvidal on guitar/vocals and Reinert on drums.
 Gobel, the longtime guitarist who played on Focus, could not participate due to family and work commitments, and David "Mavis" Senescu was brought aboard as a replacement.
 Malone, who played bass on Focus, was unavailable due to teaching and work commitments, and Chris Kringel, who played bass on the 1993 European tour, was brought in as a replacement.
 All death growls were handled by pre-recordings of Teegarden.
 All keyboards were covered by Masvidal and Senescu using guitar synths.

-In early 2008, the band announced plans to complete a second studio album.
+In early 2008, the band announced plans for a second studio album.
 Malone rejoined the lineup and Dutch guitarist Tymon Kruidenier of Exivious was added, the latter contributing death growls.